junioralive/BengaluruCovid19BOT/README.md

 7. Covaccine (THIS FEATURE WAS UNDER DEVELOPEMENT AND WAS REMOVED)

 ## HOW TO USE

-'''
-git clone the repo
+>git clone the repo

-pip install -r requirments.txt
+>pip install -r requirments.txt

-UPDATE YOU'R BOT TOKEN
+>UPDATE YOU'R BOT TOKEN

-python main.py
+>python main.py
-'''

 ## DEMO